wp-plugins/wp-clock-counter/readme.txt

 == Description ==

-In this Wp Clock Counter plugin user get dynamic clocks and counter with multiple language support, easy installation, multiple sortcodes has in plugin and easy setup functions.
+In this Wp Clock Counter plugin user will get dynamic clocks and counter with multiple language support, easy installation, multiple shortcode in one plugin also easy setup functions.
+Use shortcode anywhere in your theme just copy your shortcode and replace into this "YOUR_SHORTCODE" area to your shortcode.
-Use shortcode anywhere in your theme just  copy your shortcode and replace into this "YOUR_SHORTCODE" area to your shortcode `<?php echo do_shortcode('YOUR_SHORTCODE'); ?>`
+`<?php echo do_shortcode('YOUR_SHORTCODE'); ?>`

 <ul>